jxmx/smooth-qsl/README.md

 file. qslconf.php contains a series of positioning configuration directives that details how the QSL records are printed on the card.
 This allows for maximum flexibilty in designing a card in regards to layout and size.
-However keep the following in mind.
+However keep the following in mind:

 * The callsign for the QSO is printed once and is independent of the other QSO information.